Article type icon

 This isn't to say that you should never deviate from your outline.
 Some of the best writing occurs that way.
 However, writing with an outline in mind increases your chances of enjoying a stress-free writing process and encourages you to be clearer and more concise in your writing.

 Writing is intense creative work.
 You cannot do it on autopilot, and you cannot do it well when you are running low on creative energy.
-Few people in this world can write for eight hours straight every day.
+Most people can't write for eight hours straight every day.

 It is absolutely necessary to balance your writing time with routine, non-creative tasks.
 This gives you the time and space you need to refresh your focus and return with a clear head.
 These breaks save you the stress of creative burnout, and they help you keep the quality of your content high.
 If you're not exhausted, you'll be much more likely to craft thoughtful, concise sentences rather than desperately forcing out a string of words to meet your word count.